lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Table 9 The four annotation possibilities for human evaluation of CLIP3 classifications of the 'High-confidence' subset (random weighted sample) explained; how many times each one of these combinations occurs in the dataset*

-The summarised figures (for each choice out of 270) in this subset are as follows:
+The summarised figures (for each choice out of 270) in this subset are as follow:
-- **first-choice correct**: 238
+- **first-choice correct**: 238 (88%)
-- **first-choice incorrect**: 32
+- **first-choice incorrect**: 32 (12%)
-- **second-choice correct**: 34
+- **second-choice correct**: 34 (12.6%)
-- **second-choice incorrect**: 236,
+- **second-choice incorrect**: 236 (87.4%),

 presenting evidence in the direction of H5a being false.
-This is expected, but what is more interesting is the data's supporting H5b.
+This is expected; however, what is more interesting is the data's supporting H5b.
 At a first glance, a large portion of the second-choice classifications from the annotated sample being incorrect might seem like a 'negative' metric.
-However - and this was one of the motivations behind the mixed design - in the 'High'confidence' dataset, this turns out to be in majority because the entries in question can actually only be classified as a single class.
+However - and this was one of the motivations behind the mixed design - in the 'High'confidence' dataset, this turns out to be from a large part because the entries in question can actually only be classified as a single class.
 Therefore, the only 'correct' combination is 1-0.

-H1 is very broad, so to answer it, I first consider the partial outcomes of H4 and H5 with the following rationale: the presence of evidence supporting one or more of these increases the likelihood of H1 being supported by the data, too. i.e., as it seems to be the case that:
+H1 is very broad, so, to answer it, I first consider the partial outcomes of H4a/b and H5a/b with the following rationale: the presence of evidence supporting one or more of these increases the likelihood of H1 being supported by the data, too. i.e., as it seems to be the case that:

 H4a: A significant amount of first-choice classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states low prediction confidence;<br>
 H4b: A significant amount of second-choice classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states low prediction confidence;<br>
 H5b: A significant amount of second-choice classifications made by CLIP3 does not correspond to human classification in those cases where CLIP3 states high prediction confidence,

-I choose to examine H1.
+I do choose to examine H1.
 In order to do that, the selection of data is extended slightly to be more representative.
 The 'H1 dataset' is comprised of the 'Low-confidence' and the 'High-confidence' datasets, plus a 'Mid-confidence' smaller one, spanning entries with 45-55% certainty.<br>
-Using the same method as before, we look at the distribution of entries across the category:
+Using the same method as before, we can take a look at the distribution of entries across the category:

 | Score range | Number of entries |
 | :---------- | :-----------------|